-I’ve been investing:
+I’ve been investing

 I plan to retire:

-more than 18 years
+In no more than five years

 How long I’ve had an advisor:

 Two years.
 Before that, I was with a fee-only financial advisor for about 10 years

 From fee-for-service to robo-advisor

 My older brother was financially astute and I caught the investing bug from him.